Real Hominy Grits! March 12 2014

 So I decided to introduce this product.
 These grits include a portion of that often misunderstood food, hominy (nixtamalized corn), which is dried and blended with fresh corn, then milled coarsely.
 The finished result is a product that is delicious, unique, and nutritious.

-For those of you who are interested in knowing about nixtamalization theis a link to a decent Wikipedia page here.
+For those of you who are interested in knowing about nixtamalization, there is a link to a decent Wikipedia page here.
 It does a good job of explaining the history and benefits of nixtamal, and the sacred relationship Native Americans have with their most important and widely-dispersed cereal.